 The healing and cooling properties of castor oil are helpful to help you treat minor burns.
 Applying castor oil on the burnt skin on your hand and then cover it with a gauze can help you heal the burns in a couple of hours.
 For severe burns, you need constantly to apply castor oil for severe hours.
 Soak this oil in a gauze and then tie it around the burns on hand.
 This way can help you ensure that the oil remain in place throughout a day.
 Repeat this home remedy until you can see the burn heal and the scar marks begin fading away.

-Consider using castor oil if the skin on your hand is burned as castor oil is one of the best tips on how to treat burns on hand at home.
+Consider using castor oil if the skin on your hand is burned as castor oil is one of the best tips on how to treat burns on fingers, skin, face, and hand at home.

 21. Wheat Flour